Dominic0610/kata-bank-account/NOTES.md

 The good news is that this special case is rare in real-world: only Mauritania and Madagascar still have non-decimal currencies - https://en-academic.com/dic.nsf/enwiki/658767.

+- ###Operation
+It wraps an Amount and a Date and knows how to display itself nicely.
+As we need to test the output, a mock is necessary and so we add Mockito dependency.